 If your fridge is full of 40 ouncers of malt liquor, we hope, for your sake, that you’re a poor student.
 No one should be forced to drink this stuff.
 And if you’re staying in a multi-million dollar cottage in Muskoka, then it’s official: you cannot, “pour some out for your homies.”
 If you’re about to participate in a game of Edward Fortyhands, remember this: the hangover from this nasty beverage is serious.
 Tomorrow will be a total write off.

-If you’re beer can has images of a punk-rock orange on it, well, you’re sort of drinking real beer at least.
+If your beer can has images of a punk-rock orange on it, well, you’re sort of drinking real beer at least.
 This style of wheat beer was first brewed in 1445 by the monks of Hoegaarden in Belgium.
 Often featuring orange peel, coriander and a number of other spices, the fruity flavours and aromas make this an accessible beverage for just about anyone.
 If it’s in your fridge, there’s a good chance you’re a true lover of beer.

 If your fridge is stocked with beer that is light in alcohol, light in calories, or has the word light anywhere on the label, then you may have given up.
 There’s a chance you drive a minivan, are comfortable wearing socks with your sandals and are pretty amped about the next season of Canadian Idol.
 It’s not the worst fate in the world, but it may be smart to mask your fridge full of light beer with a façade of IPAs.
 Just in case.